1. Introduction

 - Specify food procurements to ensure nutritional quality is addressed, seasonal products are purchased, and unnecessary use of natural resources is avoided and requesting certification relating to animal welfare standards.

-- Work with services teams to develop a robust specification for each procurement exercise.
+- Work with services teams to develop a robust contract strategy and specification for each procurement exercise.

 - Work with service teams to maintain an accurate tender waveplan to provide an overview of all contracts and supplier performance and enable efficient allocation of procurement resources.